English Rajma Chawal (1 Cup) and English Boondi Raita (1 Cup)

 Hydration

-Drink water with your meal to aid digestion and help manage blood sugar levels more effectively.
+Drink water before and during your meal.
+Staying hydrated can support better digestion and help manage blood sugar levels.

 Physical Activity